A joint trust is a single trust that’s created and funded with assets from two spouses

 Unsure whether a will is enough for you or if you should also create a trust?
 Try our guide to wills vs trusts.

-You can generally create a joint trust the same way you would create any other trust.
+You can generally create a joint trust the same way you would set up any other trust.
 You may be able to create a simple trust online, but it may be safer to either work with an estate attorney or use a digital service that has been vetted by attorneys (like with Policygenius's digital service).
 You may also want to include a trust schedule, or an informal inventory of the trust assets.
 With a joint trust, you may need multiple schedules (one for marital property, another for a spouse's separate property, etc.)

 While a standard joint living trust may be enough for many people, some situations would benefit from a more nuanced trust.
 There are multiple types of trusts, and what’s best for you depends on your situation.
 For example, a wealthy couple that’s trying to minimize their federal estate taxes may want to consider a credit shelter trust, especially if they have step children.
 Consider talking with an estate attorney about what trust arrangement could benefit you most.

 Learn more about the different types of trusts.

 In general, you should only consider a joint trust if you are comfortable splitting ownership of all the assets in the trust with your spouse; your spouse also has equal control over the trust while you’re both alive.
 Make sure you’re also comfortable with the fact that your spouse will own the trust outright if you die.
-It's also advisebale that you be confident your marriage will continue.
+It's also advisable that you be confident your marriage will continue.
 Going through a divorce with assets in a joint trust can be logistically challenging.

 The two main advantages of a joint trust are that general administration is usually easier and maintenance costs are generally lower if you have a single trust versus if you have two trusts.
 Couples who live in community property states and want a trust may especially want to consider a joint trust, because separating ownership of jointly owned assets could be very challenging.